top of page

 About Us

-After retiring from his corporate career a few years ago, Alan Gwinner turned his lifelong love of craftsmanship and working with his hands into what is now Precision Sharpening of Bremerton.
+After retiring from his corporate career, Alan Gwinner turned his lifelong love of craftsmanship and working with his hands into his business, Precision Sharpening of Bremerton.

 Long dissatisfied with the results of hand sharpening his own knives and tools at home, Alan studied and learned all he could about machine sharpening.
 With an eye towards creating a finer edge, he purchased state-of-the-art Tormek equipment that brings back better-than-factory sharpness to knives, scissors and garden tools.
 It was during his self-imposed apprenticeship with the toughest teacher around that he mastered his machinery.